 The Hub is a program of the Regional Youth-Adult Social Action Partnership (RYASAP).

 Scroll down to see our staff & advisory board.
 To get involved, contact us at email@example.com

-Giovanna is a social worker and substance misuse prevention professional who's been in the prevention field for the last 5 years.
-She has 20 years of experience in social work, including 7 years with DSS and 6 years at Chapel Haven.
-For the last 2 years she has served as an Adjunct Professor for Western CT State University; where she has taught in the Social Work Program and at Housatonic Community College teaching an Ethics course for the Human Services program.
+Giovanna is a social worker and substance misuse prevention professional who's been in the prevention field since 2016.
+She has 20+ years of experience in social work, including 7 years with DSS, 6 years at Chapel Haven and 2 years at Living Waters Therapy, LLC.
+She has served as an Adjunct Professor for Western CT State University; where she has taught in the Social Work Program and at Housatonic Community College teaching an Ethics course for the Human Services program.
 She is also a field supervisor for WCSU undergraduate program and Sacred Heart's Master of Social Work program.
-Giovanna is a suicide prevention trainer in safeTALK, Talk Saves Lives, and Question Persuade and Refer (QPR).
-As well as an A-SBIRT and Narcan trainer.
-With already having a full plate at work and home she finds time to work for Living Waters Therapy Services as a Therapist.
-She has an MSW from Fordham University, a BSW from SCSU, and is fluent in Italian.
+Giovanna is certified in SIFI as well.
+She has an MSW from Fordham University, a BSW from SCSU.

 Contact Giovanna at: firstname.lastname@example.org